A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How XAI techniques are used to support SE tasks?

-In addition, some approaches developed interactive User Interface (UI) to provide visual explanations.
-For example, Jiang et al. \cite{DBLP:journals/tse/JiangSWCYZ23} designed several contribution mining algorithms to infer the key elements in code that contribute to the generation of the key phrases in the comments.
+\textbf{Visualization.} Besides explaining through numerical importance scores and textual natural language descriptions, users can understand the behavior of the underlying model through the form of visuals.
+Humans, in general, can process visual information faster and much easier as compared to other information \cite{munzner2014visualization}.
+Common techniques involve visualizing attention heads for a single input using bipartite graphs or heatmaps.
+They are simply disparate visual representation of attentions, one as a graph and the other as a matrix.
+Wang et al. \cite{DBLP:conf/kbse/WangLLCLW20} visualized the attention weights of the most important words and phrases that have contributed to the model's predictions.
+In addition, some approaches developed interactive User Interface (UI) to provide visual explanations \cite{DBLP:journals/tse/JiangSWCYZ23,10.1145/3593800}.
+For instance, Jiang et al. \cite{DBLP:journals/tse/JiangSWCYZ23} designed several contribution mining algorithms to infer the key elements in code that contribute to the generation of the key phrases in the comments.
 When a developer intends to comprehend the code, the UI loads the auto-generated comments and presents to the developers the graphic illustration by coloring the important phrases and the corresponding parts in the source code.
 In this way, the developer can check whether the auto-comments correctly describe the intention of the code.
-Such illustration is light-weighted, which does not incur noticeable latency to the developers.
-To facilitate examining the candidate code snippets based on related concepts and descriptions to give control back to the user, XCoS \cite{10.1145/3593800} leveraged a structured conceptual tree to display the results of query scoping, the identified conceptual association paths.
-Users can interact by selecting the anchor concept relevant to the query which will update the results of code snippets related to the selected concepts.